open-mpi/ompi/docs/running-apps/slurm.rst

 Hence, it is unnecessary to specify the ``--hostfile``, ``--host``, or ``-n`` options to ``mpirun``.

-.. note:: Using ``mpirun`` is the recomended method for launching Open MPI jobs in Slurm jobs.
+.. note:: Using ``mpirun`` is the recommended method for launching Open MPI jobs in Slurm jobs.

    ``mpirun``'s Slurm support should always be available, regardless